paulkarpenko/us-code-ui/uscode/title-46-shipping/chapter-073-merchant-mariners-documents.md

 | 7315 | 46:672(c) |

 Section 7315 specifies the training or course work that may be substituted for service requirements for an endorsement as an able seaman or a qualified member of the engine department.

+#### Amendments
+2025—Pub.
+L. 119–60 amended section generally.
+Prior to amendment, text read as follows:

+“(a) Graduation from a nautical school vessel approved under law and regulation may be substituted for the service requirements under section 7307 or 7314 of this title.

+“(b) The satisfactory completion of other courses of instruction approved by the Secretary may be substituted for not more than one-third of the required service on deck at sea under sections 7307–7311 of this title.

+“(c) The satisfactory completion of other courses of instruction approved by the Secretary may be substituted for not more than one-half of the required service at sea under [section 7314 of this title](./chapter-073-merchant-mariners-documents.md#section-7314).”

+#### Implementation of 2025 Amendment
+Pub.
+L. 119–60, div.
+G, title LXXIII, § 7301(e)(2), Dec.
+18, 2025, 139 Stat.
+1755, provided that: “The Secretary of the department in which the Coast Guard is operating shall implement the requirements of [section 7315 of title 46](./chapter-073-merchant-mariners-documents.md#section-7315), United States Code, as amended by this subsection, without regard to chapters 5 and 6 of title 5, United States Code, and Executive Orders 12866 and 13563 ([5 U.S.C.
+601](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section601&num=0&edition=prelim) note) and 14094 (88 Fed.
+Reg.
+21879) [former [5 U.S.C.
+601](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section601&num=0&edition=prelim) note].”

 <a id="section-7316"></a>